 The Curbside Food Scraps Program is for residents with curbside service (individual carts) including single-family homes, rowhouses, townhomes, mobile homes, and small multi-family complexes (1-8 units).
-The program will begin the week of July 17, 2017, after Recology has set up new collection routes and the compost processor is in place.
+The program started in July 2017.
 A similar program will be developed and piloted for large multi-family properties (9+ units) in 2018.

 Recology will collect the compost carts weekly and haul the organics to the SMaRT Station in Sunnyvale where the material is ground and transferred to Recology's compost facility in Gilroy, California.
 Keeping organics out of the landfill will reduce methane, a significant greenhouse gas created from decomposing organic wastes in landfills.
 Landfills are the third largest source of human-caused methane gas.
 The pilot is expected to reduce greenhouses gas and produce compost for landscape growers in the Central Valley.
 Using compost conserves water, prevents erosion, reduces the need for fertilizers, and enriches the soil.